lojoja/triex/README.md

   A tool to generate semi-minimized regular expression alternations.

 Options:
+  --help         Show this message and exit.
+  -v, --verbose  Increase verbosity
   --version      Show the version and exit.
-  --help     Show this message and exit.

 Commands:
-  convert  Convert input to a regex pattern. batch    Batch convert file contents to patterns.
+  batch    Batch convert file contents to patterns. convert  Convert input to a regex pattern.
 ```

 #### Examples